Descanonge/neba/docs/source/configuration.rst

 ====================

-As explained :ref:`above<traits-explain>`, the **value** of parameters can be accessed (or changed) like attributes of the scheme instance that contains them.
+As explained :ref:`above<traits-explain>`, the **value** of parameters can be accessed (or changed) like attributes of the section instance that contains them.
 This has the advantages to allow for deeply nested access::

   app.some.deeply.nested.trait = 2